safbc/ssi-uport/docs/README.md

 ## Diagrams

-Sequence disgrams are in Plant UML format.
+Sequence diagrams are in PlantUML format.

+You can view the .PNG or copy the text into the edit box on: https://www.planttext.com/